secretstartups/handbook/customer-success/public-sector/solutions-architects/index.html.md

 ## Success Management Program Introduction

 During each greenfield (new customer) sale, eligible customers will move from the presales technical evaluation into procurement.
-During this time, the account sales team will introduce the Customer Success Management Program.
+During the presales period, the account sales team will introduce the Customer Success Management Program.
 This call will be led by the Solutions Architect.The introduction provides guidance on accessing GitLab Support, available TAM programs and GitLab Professional Services.

 The goals of this introduction are many:
 1. Smoothly transition the new customer to post-sales support, guidance and growth
-2. Ensure a smooth conversational shift from go to market use cases to DevOps stage adoption
+2. Ensure a smooth conversational shift from Go to Market use cases to DevOps stage adoption
 3. Validate customer access to GitLab Support
-4. Help the customer choose their level of TAM assistance after procurement
+4. Help the customer choose their level of TAM engagement after procurement
-5. Ensure the customer understands available GitLab Enablement and Professional Services
+5. Ensure the customer understands available GitLab Enablement options and Professional Services

 ### Program Flow